 Cash Contests – Up to $15

-In a industry where it seems every Tom, Dick and Harry is so obsessed with a point reward system, this is indeed refreshing.
-While there is nothing wrong with the rewards points system, the willingness to pay in cash always create some positive connotation with some members, after all cash is king!
+In an industry where it seems every Tom, Dick, and Harry is so obsessed with a point reward system, this is indeed refreshing.
+While there is nothing wrong with the rewards points system, the willingness to pay in cash always creates some positive connotation with some members, after all, cash is king!

 My dealings with this site so far have convinced me this is one company I can place my complete trust.
 Throughout the interactions, the company never gives out any hint that suggests illegitimate activity.
 That is the image I want to impress upon you.

 It is just my style; I wanted to reach out to the wild if this thinking is consistent enough before the site is granted Survey Satrap’s own stamp of approval.
 And the online world is always the most convenient and resourceful place to collect these views and thoughts.

 The feedback gathered consists of both good and bad.